-It is essential that this momentum be carried into the next phases of permitting and funding, and that deliberate and expedient progress continues toward successful completion of this project.
+It is essential that this momentum be carried into the next phases of final design, federal funding and permitting, and that deliberate and expedient progress continues toward successful completion of this project.

 MassDOT Case 3A

 The stated purpose of the Commonwealth's Cape Cod Canal Study, is to "Improve transportation mobility and accessibility in the Cape Cod Canal Area and to provide reliable year-round connectivity over the Canal and between the Sagamore and Bourne Bridges."